clayne/SSEModdingGuide/README.md

 Multiple mod/game configurations are managed by profiles.
 Much like how Instances manage multiple games, profiles will manage multiple configurations of a single game.
 The purpose of this feature is to allow users to playtest and experiment with numerous mod configurations.

 The following information will be unique to each profile:
-* Installed mods and their current status (Installed/Disabled).
+* Installed mods and their status (Installed/Disabled).
    *  Mods that are enabled in one profile will be disabled in another.
    *  Mods in new profiles are disabled by default.
 * Priority/Load order for installed mods and plugins.